StorageB/custom-command-toggle/README.md

 - Specify the state of the buttons at startup (on, off, or remember the last state it was in)
 - Run associated command at startup to match button state if required.
 - Customize toggle button behavior to toggle or be in an always on or off state.
-- Assign keyboard shortcuts to quick toggle buttons
+- Assign keyboard shortcuts to quick toggle buttons.
 - Create up to 6 custom buttons.

 <br>